Caro De Robertis: Career

 De Robertis released their first book, The Invisible Mountain, in 2009.
-The novel was an international best-seller, and was translated into 17 languages, including Italian, Spanish, German, Dutch, French, Hebrew, and Chinese.
-It was selected as a best book of the year by the San Francisco Chronicle, O, The Oprah Magazine, and Booklist.
-It was finalist for a California Book Award, an International Latino Book Award, and the VCU Cabell First Novelist Award.
+The novel was an international best-seller, and was translated into 17 languages.
+It was selected as one of the best books of the year by the San Francisco Chronicle, O, The Oprah Magazine, and Booklist.
+It was a finalist for a California Book Award, an International Latino Book Award, and the VCU Cabell First Novelist Award.

 De Robertis' 2019 novel, Cantoras, is set in 1970s Uruguay.
 Its five protagonists are lesbians.
 The book was selected as a New York Times Editors' Choice.
 It won a Stonewall Book Award and a Reading Women Award, and was a finalist for the Kirkus Prize for Fiction and Lambda Literary Award for Lesbian Fiction.
 In 2021, their novel The President and the Frog was published.
 The character of the President in the book is heavily influenced by José Mujica, the former President of Uruguay.
 Writing in The Nation, Lily Meyer said that the book, "asks its readers to think seriously about the weight of taking political action, then suggests that they take it."

 In 2022, De Robertis became the 41st recipient of the Dos Passos Prize, awarded annually to an American author who American "experiments with form, explores a range of voices and deserves more recognition."

-A non-fiction book, So Many Stars, was released in May 2025.
+Their sixth novel, The Palace of Eros, was a finalist for the 2025 Lambda Literary Award for Speculative Fiction.

+Their non-fiction oral history, So Many Stars, was released in May 2025.
+That same year, they published the essay "Gender Euphoria is a Power Source" for the anthology Both/And: Essays by Trans and Gender-Nonconforming Writers of Color, edited by Denne Michele Norris with Electric Literature.
+The collection became a finalist for the 2026 Lambda Literary Award for Transgender Nonfiction.